 A. The Director of the Library will oversee the acquisition of faculty-requested materials with the goal of a balanced and viable collection.
 The Director will also oversee a gift and exchange program designed to enhance and supplement the collection, as well as the acquisition of periodicals and databases.

-B. It is the responsibility of the teaching faculty (full-time and adjunct) to recommend materials in support of their discipline.
+B. It is the responsibility of the Library Director to coordinate recommendations from faculty (full-time and adjunct, in support of their disciplines.
 It is understood that such recommendations are made to support student research or project needs and not as classroom instructional support or in support of the personal research interests of faculty.
-The recommendation process, based upon an annual allocation for books and DVDs, should be followed.
-Supplemental requests may be made at any time, employing the recommendation form available on the library website.
-It is the responsibility of the library faculty, employing Choice and other reviewing media, to recommend reference and other materials to help ensure a balanced and viable collection.
+The recommendation process, based upon annual resource allocations is as follows: Faculty will conduct a “Strengths, Weaknesses, Opportunities, and Threats (SWOT) Analysis of library collections on a five-year rotation by College.
+Program coordinators of each College under review will be contacted by the Director of the Library to set up a timeline for completion of an in-depth analysis of the resources supporting their programs including making recommendations for purchase.
+Supplemental requests by all faculty may be made at any time, employing the recommendation form available on the library website.
+It is also the responsibility of the library staff to recommend reference and other materials to help ensure a balanced and viable collection.

-C. Other members of the Tusculum College community (board members, administration, staff, students, alumni and friends) are also welcome to make recommendations, employing the recommendation form available on the library website
+C. Other members of the Tusculum University community (board members, administration, staff, students, alumni and friends) are also welcome to make recommendations, employing the recommendation form available on the library website

 III.
 SPECIAL MATERIALS

 A. Foreign Language: With the exception of materials acquired in direct support of any special foreign language program offering, or program requiring foreign language introduction, only foreign language dictionaries will be purchased.